Ngā pūkenga auaki, whakarite hoki

 - Encourage the idea of collaborative and collective regulation by children so it's just not kaiako regulating conflict.

-- Provide opportunities for children to practice and rehearse a range of self-regulation, self-management, and social competence strategies in a safe and supported way.
+- Provide opportunities for children to practise and rehearse a range of self-regulation, self-management, and social competence strategies in a safe and supported way.

 The authors of this article describe how the teachers at Daisies Early Education and Care Centre in Johnsonville went about developing children’s leadership and creating a “community of responsibility” within the centre.